pantheon-systems/decoupled-kit-js/.changeset/weak-donuts-tap.md

 ---
-"create-pantheon-decoupled-kit": patch
+'create-pantheon-decoupled-kit': patch
-"@pantheon-systems/next-wordpress-starter": patch
+'@pantheon-systems/next-wordpress-starter': patch
 ---

-Update post date formatting
+Update post and page date formatting.
+Update example date data to have the same formatting that is returned from the CMS.